gameofnodes/EpisodeNotes/EpisodeNotes.126-150.md

 Join the crew as we unpack blockchain's wild side with [Eric](https://x.com/LinkedEric) from [Zellic](https://x.com/zellic_io), spilling insider secrets on security auditing and validator ops—tracing crypto's shift from "toys to tools".
 From Rhino logos to EthDenver conference vibes, this fortnightly episode delivers a fun, expert dive into crypto chaos you won't want to miss!

 Please support Game of Nodes and other great independent validators in the Cosmos.
 Make [Needlecast](https://needlecast.envoys.io), [Kingnodes](https://www.kingnodes.com), [RHINO](https://rhinostake.com), and [Lavender.Five](https://www.lavenderfive.com) a part of your delegation strategy today!

+## Episode 144: PFC LFG

+Independent validator [PFC](https://x.com/PFC_Validator) shares his deep dive into Kubernetes infrastructure and blockchain network dynamics, offering insights into running validators across multiple chains.
+From discussing the intricacies of [THORChain](https://x.com/THORChain)'s unique consensus model to exploring the challenges of managing distributed networks in k8s, we eventually ignore all that to talk about Australia.

+Please support Game of Nodes and other great independent validators in the Cosmos.
+Make [Needlecast](https://needlecast.envoys.io), [Kingnodes](https://www.kingnodes.com), [RHINO](https://rhinostake.com), and [Lavender.Five](https://www.lavenderfive.com) a part of your delegation strategy today!